mrfalcone/skip/README.md

 as separate processes rather than linking with Kaldi code.
 Because of this, the module code is pure Python.

 Function results are stored so that subsequent calls to the same function on unmodified files yield cached results immediately.

 Currently the following functions are supported:

 * FST generation (L, G, HCLG)
 * Adding existing graphs and models
+* Creating MFCC features
 * Decoding to text
 * Word- and phone- level alignment